sneha-kamboj/MiniFrontEndCreations/README.md

-# 30 Days CSS Challenge
+                                                                         #🔥30 Days CSS Challenge

 This repository contains my Daily Mini Projects from 30 Days CSS Challenge from the [30 Days CSS Challenge](https://github.com/RaquelLima7/30DaysOfCSS.git) by Raquel Limâ.

-I am participating in this challenge to Practice and improve my CSS skills.
-All projects are created by me by following the challenge instructions, and are for learning purposes only.
+I participating in this challenge to Practice and improve my CSS skills.
+All projects are created by me for learning purposes only.

  # Day 1 -Animation Screen